Libido in Menopause – Many women report “loss of libido” as one of the most troubling effects of perimenopause and beyond.

 It makes absolute biological sense that libido reduces when reproductivity reduces.
 Unfortunately, society tells us that we should continue to be fabulously sexual until we are 90, and indeed sex can be the glue that holds valued relationships together, so it can feel like a loss, rather than what I like to call it: a natural change in libido.

-But even if you accept it as normal, and you don’t miss it (how can we miss what we don’t want?!), even if you don’t desire sex, how can you avoid the potential relationship wounds that may occur?
+Addressing reduced libido: Even if you accept it as normal, and you don’t miss it (how can we miss what we don’t want?!), even if you don’t desire sex, how can you avoid the potential relationship wounds that may occur?
 And what if, for you, pleasure means sex, and sex means pleasure?
 How can you find pleasure in your body, and joy in your life?

 Look after your genital health.
 Consider who you’re doing it for… Sometimes vaginal and vulval issues have implications for comfort and exercise, so it’s not just for someone else that you need to keep this part of you body looked after!

-Libido in Menopause is normal.
 Visit a doctor (ask who in the surgery is particularly interested in women’s/pelvic floor health, or visit your Gynecologist) and get a full pelvic floor exam, and ask them to tell you about how the tissues of your vagina are looking.
 You may be interested to discuss localised vaginal oestrogen (estrogen), and you can also use oils (flax/avocado for eg) to moisturise and massage the tissue of your vulva, perineum and vagina.
 Some women need to have a dilator to keep their vagina healthy.

 Stimulation of any kind brings blood-flow, so if you are feeling sexual, enjoy masturbation of course.
 When massaging, use compression and release rather than rubbing to avoid the micro-tears that may occur and can cause pain.